Capital gains tax

 CGT issues are integral to estate planning and general tax planning and can range from the reorganisation of a group of companies to selling a small holding of a quoted share.

 Thus if you are thinking of selling an asset and CGT may be an issue, please do get in touch to discuss the possibilities of mitigating any tax.
-You can call Robert Horner on 01423 564446 or email Robert at robert.horner@lithgow-perkins.co.uk.
+You can call Stuart Abbott on 01423 564446 or email Stuart at Stuart.Abbott@lithgow-perkins.co.uk.

 Contact us